 Meg won an OBIE for her performance in Rinne Groff's What Then, directed by Hal Brooks.
 In presenting the award, Oscar Eustis, artistic director of The Public Theater, said she "awaken[ed] the judges to her graceful, luminous performance."

 Meg co-founded the critically acclaimed theater company Clubbed Thumb, and served as co-artistic director for 13 years.
 In 2009, Meg moved on from Clubbed Thumb in order to act full time.
-She is a member of the artist collective Five on a Match.

-Lately she has worked frequently with Target Margin and Little Lord, playing nutty roles in wildly creative pieces.
+She has worked frequently with Target Margin and Little Lord, playing nutty roles in wildly creative pieces.
 She's learned Yiddish, covered her face in peanut butter, sashayed across the boards in a tutu, sung a drunken sea shanty.
 At The Roundabout she covered both leading ladies in Dinner With Friends and was delighted to go on seven times.
 In one crazy stretch, she went on 6 times in 5 days, alternating between Karen and Beth.